by Randy Fairfield, 11/8/16

 What is your next dream role?

-I would love to be able to get on with a team of edtech trainers and spend more of my time delivering professional development.
+I would love to be able to get on with a team of edtech trainers and have more opportunities to delivering professional development.
 I have spent a lot of time getting certifications and getting my name out there in the edtech community over the past year and will continue to do so.
-I am not the type to sit back and wait for things to happen for me, so if a team doesn’t come knocking on my door I will most likely try and build one myself.
+I am not the type to sit back and wait for things to happen for me!

 Admittedly, sometimes it’s hard for me to narrow my focus because I love doing so many things: web development, blogging, delivering training, creating tutorials, district planning, etc. Because I love the process of learning new things and because I have such a diverse skill set, I know I often fail to fully utilize my strengths.
 I am hoping to get better about that… but I want to learn Google Scripts, PHP, and MySQL too, on top of ninety other things.
 Utilizing my strengths, scratching my itch to learn, being an amazing husband and father, and sleeping sometimes feel like competing interests that I try my best to manage.